mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 ---
 layout: post
 title: "Currying and Partial Application in JavaScript"
-category: tutorials
+category: javascript
-tags: [functional programming, javascript, introduction]
+tags: [functional programming, javascript, introduction, tuts]
 ---

-The concepts of currying and partial application are two programming concepts that the JavaScript programmer may not be instantly familiar with.
-This would not be surprising given their origins in functional programming and given also that many articles and posts on JavaScript focus primarily on the object-oriented aspects of programming in the language.
-Arguably, this focus has been to the detriment of other programming paradigms and their applicability and usefulness in JavaScript programming.
-Currying and partial application are two such useful concepts.
+Currying and partial application are two awesome techniques you may not have heard of.

-This post aims to give a fairly high-level overview of currying and partial application in JavaScript.
+This post aims to give a fairly high-level overview of both concepts in JavaScript.
 We assume the reader has a basic understanding of the nature of functions in JavaScript.

 ## Partial Application

-Partial application can be defined as the process of binding a fixed number of arguments to a function, producing another function of smaller arity.
-This new function can then be called with a reduced number of arguments than the initial function.
+Partial application is the process of binding a fixed number of arguments to a function, producing another function of smaller arity.
+This new function can then be called with a reduced number of arguments.

-Suppose we have a function `add` that takes two arguments and returns their sum:
+To illustrate, suppose we have a function `add` that takes two arguments and returns their sum:

 {% highlight javascript %}
 function add(a, b){